21stCenturyScholars/21stCenturyScholars/README.md

 ### Hi there 👋
+This is the repository belonging to the blog on [21stcenturyscholars.org](www.21stcenturyscholars.org) :page_facing_up:.
+We are very happy that you found your way here, and we wish you fun looking around here and trying to reproduce our repos.
+Should you have any question please check out our [blog](www.21centuryscholars.org) first, should you still encounter any problems you can leave us a message there :incoming_envelope:.

 <!--
 **21stCenturyScholars/21stCenturyScholars** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.